qxqxqxx/FansChat/README.md

 Open FansChat in Messenger.
 Click "Photo Now" to immediately post a photo using the current camera angle.
 Or you can press V on keyboard to take photo instantly from current camera angle.
 RP Score is awarded based on:
--How many lewd conditions are visible in the photo, and how visible they are
+- How many lewd conditions are visible in the photo, and how visible they are
 - How risky the photo is
 - How many fans Manaka has